scienter/felis/README.md

 'in_air' determines the vacant region as undulator or not. 'in_air=ON' means the region is without undulator, so there is phase slippage between FEL and electron beam. 'in_air=OFF' means the region is undulator, so there is no phase slippage but no FEL calculation or amplification.

+undulator tapering will be defined by 'linear_taper', 'quad_taper'.
+The unit is [1/each undulator unit].

+'lambdaU' is the undulator period in the unit [cm].

+If 'K0' is not defined, K0 will be automatically calculated from the electron beam energy, the targeted photon energy, and 'lambdaU'.

+#### [Quad]
+Multiple quadru-poles are determined.

+In 3D calculation, two '[Quad]' blocks are needed for +g and -g, where 'g' is the quadru-pole strength.

+Once the simulation runs, there is message for quad matching.
+For example,

+'Recommandations : quad g=38.9157, quad K=1.3654, cen_beta=22, min_beta=17.9833, max_beta=28.2389'

+which indicates a recommanding quadru-pole stength for matching.
+If 'g' values are too deviated, stop the simulation and rerun with corrected 'g' value.

+To check the matching, it is recommanded that test run would be in 'Static' mode for fast simulation.
+Then you may find 'twissFile' containing twiss parameters of the electron beam.
+By plotting the x- and y-component beta values, matching condition would be confirmed.

+#### [EBeam]
+Electron beam parameters will be defined.

+'load_type' determines loading longitudinal profile style of "Polygon" or "Gaussian".

+'noise_ONOFF' is option for shot-noise. 'noise_ONOFF=ON' is normal condition.
+External seed condition may needs 'noise_ONOFF=OFF'.

+'randon_seed_ONOFF' is for operation of the initial seed for loading particles.
+If 'random_seed_ONOFF=OFF', every simulation runs will show same electron distribution.

+'species' is for particle species.
+For present version, only "Electron" is available.

+'beamlets_in_bucket' determines number of beamlets in a bucket (a longitudinal simulation grid).
+Each beamlet contains multiple particles.

+'number_in_beamlet' determines number of particles in a beamlet.
+It should be 2*(max harmony).

+There are multiple nodes definition such as 'z_nodes', 'energy_nodes', 'energySpread_nodes', 'emit_nodes' as long as selecting 'load_type=Polygon'.